Start Here

 bash

-# Invite by email
+# Invite a user by email

-blocks invite --agent my_agent --email user@example.com
+blocks invite send my_agent --email user@example.com

-blocks invite --agent my_agent --link
+blocks invite list my_agent

 blocks invite only works for agents with a private listing.
 If your agent is public, anyone can already find and call it without an invitation.